Gas-Turbine Once Through Steam Generator

 GT-OTSG technology was contributed to COSIA companies by ConocoPhillips Canada.
 Both the burner study and full-scale pilot are being undertaken at the Surmont oil sands facility, a joint venture between ConocoPhillips Canada and Total E&P Canada.

-Contributing a technology to COSIA means that, as part of COSIA, CPC has shared the technology with 12 other member companies to use in the Oil Sands region as they wish.
-In return, the contributed technology process provides equitable sharing of different technologies and innovations back to ConocoPhillips Canada.
+Contributing a technology to COSIA means that, as part of COSIA, CPC has shared the technology with other member companies.
+In return, the contributed technology process provides equitable sharing of different technologies and innovations among COSIA members.
 In this way, COSIA’s structure allows for great leaps in available environmental technologies and innovations across the industry.

 Natural gas powers a turbine which produces electricity that can be used to power the facility, reducing its reliance on the Alberta power grid.
 Since the Alberta power grid is primarily supported by carbon-intensive coal-fired power plants, this results in a per-barrel net reduction in the carbon intensity of bitumen products by approximately 17 per cent.